wp-plugins/quick-event-manager/readme.txt

 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Upgrade Notice ==

+= 3.0 =
+*	Upgraded settings interface

+= 2.4 =
+You can now removed the links in the event list using the shortcode [qem links='off']

 = 2.3 =
 The sidebar widget now has an options to how many events are displayed.

 == Changelog ==

+= 3.0 =
+*	New Settings interface
+*	Loads of styling options
+*	Improved calendar icon options
+*	Date picker

 = 2.3 =
 *	Improved widget and shortcode options allows you to set the number of events to display